SyllabusProfessor James Dow

 The textbook for this course is Investments: Analysis and Management by Jones.
 It is expected that all students can download information from the internet (including PDF files) and can use Excel for basic financial and mathematical calculations.
 You will also need a financial calculator.
 There is a webpage (http://www.csun.edu/~jpd45767/352/352InvestmentsDow.html) which serves as a guide to the class.
 You should bookmark it.

-The course grade is determined as a weighted average of the letter grades for the three exams and the assignments.(where “A”=4, “B”=3, etc.).
-Each exam is worth 30% of your grade and the assignments together are worth 10%.
+The course grade is determined as a weighted average of the letter grades for the two exams and the assignments.(where “A”=4, “B”=3, etc.).
+The midterm is worth 40% of your grade, the final is worth 50% of your grade and the assignments together are worth 10%.
 If you pass all but one of the assignments, you get an "A" for that part of the course.
 If you pass all but two assignments, you get a "B".
 If you pass all but three, you get a "C".
 Otherwise, you get an "F".
 Assignments must be completed by the due date and will be considered "failed" if turned in late.
 There is an assignments page on the class website with information on the specific assignments.
 In addition, you will be given a separate individual assignments sheet in class.
 There are no early or makeup exams.
 You may not enter the classroom 30 minutes after the start of an exam.
 Details about the assignments are available on the class website.
+Pluis/minus grading is used.

 Please turn cell phones off or to vibrate.
 Please do not text-message during class.
 Blackberrys and similar devices may not be used for taking notes.